huaweicloud/terraform-provider-huaweicloud/docs/resources/cdm_cluster.md

 * `flavor_id` - (Required, String, ForceNew) Specifies flavor id.
 Changing this parameter will create a new resource.

-* `version` - (Optional, String, ForceNew) Specifies cluster version.
-Default value is `2.8.6.2`.
- Changing this parameter will create a new resource.

 * `vpc_id` - (Required, String, ForceNew) Specifies VPC ID.
 Changing this parameter will create a new resource.

 * `subnet_id` - (Required, String, ForceNew) Specifies subnet ID.
 Changing this parameter will create a new resource.

 * `security_group_id` - (Required, String, ForceNew) Specifies security group ID.
+ Changing this parameter will create a new resource.

+* `version` - (Optional, String, ForceNew) Specifies the cluster version.
 Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id.
  Changing this parameter will create a new resource.